NalaliiaPV/Visualization-Webinar-funnel/project_details.md

 - **Users:** commercial department.
 - **Deadlines:** Iteration 1 release - 1 week, improvements - constantly.
 - **Business sense:** reflects the attendance statistics for each individual webinar, as well as generalized data by courses and languages.
 - **My role:** data acquisition, data processing, connecting data sources to the GDS, joining tables, visualization.
+Last iteration - managing all the processes

 We launched a webinar funnel.
 But how to know how things are going?
 How many people **signed up** for the webinar, and how many **came** to it?
 Where to look to see these banal numbers, which are so necessary for understanding the situation and making decisions?